zeitgeistpm/documentation/docs/learn/using-zeitgeist-markets.md

 stakes tokens back, while the stake of those who staked for other tokens are slashed.

+### Bonds

+There are four types of bonds utilized by prediction markets on Zeitgeist:
+_creation_, _oracle_, _outsider_ and _dispute_ bonds.
+Bonds are deemed _settled_
+when they are entirely unreserved or slashed.
+In the event of a market's destruction by the Advisory Committee - a course of action only considered for markets in severe violation of our policies - all associated bonds will be slashed.
+Slashed funds are subsequently transferred to the treasury.

+- The _creation bond_ is reserved by the market creator at the time of market creation.
+Its size varies depending on whether the market's creation type is advised or permissionless, with the latter requiring a larger amount.
+If the market is advised, the creation bond is unreserved upon market approval or if the market concludes without approval.
+If the market is rejected, a portion of the bond is slashed, and the remaining part is unreserved.
+The specific portion to be slashed is determined by the `AdvisoryBondSlashPercentage` parameter.
+Conversely, if the market is created permissionlessly, the creation bond is unreserved upon the market's resolution.
+Regardless of the scenario, the creation bond serves to ensure the market creator's appropriate conduct.

+- The _oracle bond_ is reserved by the market creator during market creation.
+It is unreserved upon the market's resolution if the oracle provided an honest report, confirmed as true by dispute or undisputed.
+If the oracle failed to provide a report or if it submitted a false report that was later disputed, the bond is transferred to the outsider.

+- The _outsider bond_ is reserved by a user, referred to as the _outsider_, if they submit a report after the oracle failed to do so within the report period deadline.
+The outsider bond's settlement process mirrors that of the oracle bond.
+If the outsider's report was honest, the bond is returned, and the outsider also receives the oracle bond as a reward.
+If the outsider's report is later found to be false through a dispute, the bond is transferred to the disputant.

+- The _dispute bond_ is reserved by a user, the _disputant_, upon submitting a dispute.
+If the dispute is justified and the original report is proven false, the dispute bond is unreserved, and the disputant is rewarded with the oracle/outsider bonds.
+If the dispute is unjustified, the bond is slashed.

 ## Advanced Topics

 ### Arbitrage on Zeitgeist